iTomxy/data/README.md

 # data

 Processing of some ML/DL datasets.
-See corresponding markdown file or folder for detail information.
+See corresponding markdown files or folders for detail information.

 # Citation

-If you find these processing code useful, please consider cite this repository with:
+If you find these processing code useful, please consider citing this repository with:
 ```
 @software{Liang_data_2024,
     author = {Liang, Tianyou},